Kristen Meinzer is culture producer for The Takeaway and co-host of The Takeaway's Movie Date podcast.

-In addition to her regular duties with The Sporkful, The Takeaway, and Movie Date, Kristen occasionally serves as a commentator on Soundcheck, BRIC TV, and the New York broadcast of All Things Considered.
+In addition to her regular duties with The Sporkful, The Takeaway, and Movie Date, Kristen also serves as a commentator on Soundcheck, BK Live, and the New York broadcast of All Things Considered.
 She's also appeared on the Brian Lehrer Show, the Game Night Guys podcast, Uptown Radio, and the New York broadcast of Morning Edition.
 She also produces cultural and scientific live events for the Jerome L. Greene Space; has contributed to WQXR.com; and she served as the launch producer for the James Beard Award-nominated food podcast The Sporkful.

 Kristen holds a BA in cultural studies from the University of Minnesota, an MA in public history and consumer culture from New York University, and an MFA in fiction writing from Brooklyn College.